2019-20 Conference bowl records: Scores, updates through title game | NCAA.com

-With 40 college football games scheduled over 24 days in the FBS, buckle up for another exciting bowl season.
-Last year, the ACC and SEC led the way with six postseason wins each, including Clemson's win over Alabama in the College Football Playoff National Championship Game.
+We are down to two more college football games this bowl season, including the College Football Playoff National Championship Game.
+Last year, the ACC and SEC led the way with six postseason wins each, including Clemson's win over Alabama for the national title.

+This year, the SEC leads the way with seven wins and no one in sight to catch them.
+They'll have one more game before bowl season ends when LSU and Clemson face off on Jan.
+13 for the championship.

 We're once again tracking the results of each conference this bowl season.
 Here's where each conference stands: